-For most investors, using a few simple strategies to evaluate stocks can provide a good understanding in order to help make an investment decision.
+With this all in mind, for most investors, using a few simple strategies to evaluate stocks can provide a good understanding in order to help make an investment decision.
 Every investor has their own goals, investing and diversification strategies, and risk tolerance, so it’s beneficial for each person to come up with their own stock evaluation strategy.

 Evaluating Stock Performance

 Stock evaluation can involve both quantitative and qualitative analysis.
-Quantitative analysis involves looking at charts and numbers, whereas qualitative analysis looks into industry trends, competitors, and other factors that can affect a stock’s performance.
+Quantitative analysis involves looking at charts and numbers, whereas qualitative analysis looks into industry trends, competing firms, and other factors that can affect a stock’s performance.
 Both forms of analysis provide valuable information for investors, and they can be used in tandem to come up with a comprehensive picture of performance.

-One of the most important metrics to look at when evaluating a stock’s performance is the total return over different periods of time.
+One of the most important metrics to look at when evaluating a stock’s performance is the total market return over different periods of time.
 A stock may have increased significantly in value within the past few days or months, but it could still have lost value over the past year or five years.

 Investors may want to consider how long they plan to hold a stock and look into each stock’s historical performance.
 Some common periods to look at are the past year (52 weeks), the year to date (YTD), the five-year average return, and the 10-year average return.
 Investors can also look at the average annual return of a stock.